infracloudio/django-acorn/tutorial.md

 3. Remove the Acorn by selecting the Remove option from your Acorn dashboard.

 ## Conclusion
-In this tutorial we show how we can use the Acornfile and get our Django application up and running and it’s very easy to make changes to the Application file when you are developing it without the need of restarting your application.
+In this tutorial we saw how we can use the Acornfile and get our Django application up and running and it’s very easy to make changes to the Application file when you are developing it without the need of restarting your application.
 And If you are looking to run the application directly you can run it on Acorn Platform by providing the image name.